 4. Appeals

-If a student feels that a particular predicted grade is not a true reflection of their ability or what they may achieve at the end of Year 13, then they may ask for the grade to be increased by providing an appeal to the Head of Faculty using the template provided.
+If a student feels that a particular predicted grade is not a true reflection of their ability or what they may achieve at the end of Year 13, then they may ask for the grade to be reconsidered by providing an appeal to the Head of Department using a template provided to students ahead of the appeals window.
 This should outline the reasons why they think the predicted grade is not a fair assessment of what they may achieve.
 The appeal must be completed on the correct template and emailed to the Head of Faculty copying in Mrs Bromley for reference.
-The Head of Faculty will then consult the subject teacher or teachers, following which a final decision will be made as to whether or not the grade should be increased.
-Please note that the final decision will rest with the Head of Faculty (or SLT line manager is appealing the Head of Faculty’s prediction).
-Students will be informed of the decision in a timely manner (within a week of appeal being received) and if successful, the grade will be changed on G4S.
+The Head of Department will then consult the subject teacher or teachers, following which a final decision will be made as to whether or not the grade should be increased.
+Please note that the final decision will rest with the Head of Faculty (or SLT line manager if appealing the Head of Faculty’s prediction).
+Students will be informed of the decision in a timely manner (normally within a working week of appeal being received) and if successful, the grade will be changed on G4S.

--The window for appeals is no longer than 2 weeks after the autumn 1 snapshot and 1 week after the resit snapshot.
+Please note that the window for appeals is no longer than 2 weeks after the autumn 1 snapshot and 1 week after the resit snapshot, and appeals outside of this time frame will not be considered

 5. References

-Students must choose just two of their teachers most aligned to the course that they are applying to do to write a reference outlining their suitability for their chosen course.
+Students must choose just two of their teachers most aligned to the course for which they are applying to write a reference outlining their suitability for their chosen course.
 Students must email these 2 teachers to formally request a reference by October half term.
 They must include in this email details of the course that they are applying for and have their tutor copied into the email.
 Teachers are permitted a minimum of a two working week turnaround once this request has been received to provide the reference.
 This will be completed on Unifrog for tutors to access.

 6. Former Students

 Former students will be supported with UCAS references as an independent applicant after they leave Sixth Form as long as they had a personal statement approved and had a reference written whilst with us in Sixth Form.
-In order to honour this, we respectfully request that former students get in touch BEFORE October half term.
+In order to enable us to honour this, we respectfully request that former students get in touch BEFORE October half term.

 Please also note that if retaking exams, we will not be able to project higher grades than those previously projected or achieved (whichever is higher) while with us.